• About Trudy

 IMG_1857

-Hoi An’s Night Market is one of the most popular in Vietnam.
-I loved this market and highly recommend for anyone not to miss the nightlife and market as it is a one of a kind.
-This night market lights up with fun, unique foods, music and souvenirs.
 The silk lanterns light up for sale, displaying the full spectrum of colors and design.
 My friend bought a necklace with her name inscribed on a grain of rice.
 I delighted to discover ice cream rolls, laid out in a smear, then cut and rolled up into thin layers of ice cream.
-It was refreshingly delicate and delicious as a unique way to enjoy
+It was refreshingly delicate and delicious as a unique way to enjoy my ice cream.

 Hoi An is such a delightful place with something for everyone.
 I find that all people light up, just like the silk lanterns, when they mention their experiences in Hoi An.
 It’s one of those places that cheers everyone up, with its colorful and cozy ambiance, as a community that brings everyone together to celebrate life, reliving the past at this World Heritage Site here and now.